 - A 15% discount on ensemble tuition

 - Participation in masterclasses at a reduced fee or, in some cases, no charge

 - Discounts at several area music stores, including 10% off printed material at Long & McQuade, 10% off printed material and accessories at Tapestry Music and 10% off books, gift items and music accessories at Tom Lee Music.

-A library of over 60,000 titles is maintained at the VCM for the use of faculty and registered students.
+A library of over 60,000 titles is maintained at the VCM for the use of faculty, registered students, and the general public.
 Resources include music for all instruments, reference materials and books on music, including biographies, theory and history.
-There is also an extensive collection of recordings on CD available to borrowed.

 The VCM Library is now in the main building in Room 113.

 The VCM parking lot is reserved for staff and faculty at all times.
 Street parking and public lots are available within short walking distance.
 Johnson Street Parkade is located two blocks away and offers the first hour for free.